 “Being authentic to yourself running your business and planning weddings is so important.
 I didn’t start to get my ideal client until I started showing the true me!
 I know it can be scary, but once you infuse your own personality into your business everything will start to click.
 You will feel more confident on sales calls, and you’ll start to believe in yourself in ways you never imagined.” – Victoria Ann Events

 How to be more authentic on your Storefronts

 The Knot and WeddingWire are where millions of couples start their vendor searches, so your Storefronts can help you establish your brand as an authentic one right out of the gate.
 This is why making sure your Storefronts are complete, have a unique and personal description, and feature reviews from past clients that help communicate who you are are not just important to your marketing strategy but your brand strategy as well.

 At WeddingPro, our goal is to help pros succeed by connecting them with couples searching for them.
 Today’s couples are passionate about allyship — in fact, a recent survey showed that the majority are looking for tools to easily discover businesses they want to support.

 That’s why we’ve introduced new filters and badges on The Knot and WeddingWire allowing couples to discover wedding pros who identify as an Asian-owned, Black-owned, Hispanic or Latinx-owned, LGBTQ+-owned, Native American-owned, Pacific Islander-owned, Woman-owned and/or Veteran-owned business.

-If you identify with any of these communities, log into your account(s) to opt in.
+If you identify as a member of any of these communities, log into your account(s) to opt in.
 Then, you will appear in the filter results and receive a badge on your Storefront.

 Please note, our marketplace default view and settings will remain the same, so couples will still see your business even if these new filters don’t apply to you.